LA Community College District, Harbor College offer holiday meals for food insecure students

-WILMINGTON (KABC) -- It's tough to make ends meet as a college student - even tougher during this pandemic.
+WILMINGTON, Calif.
+(KABC) -- It's tough to make ends meet as a college student, and it's even tougher during this pandemic.
 But some students in the Los Angeles Community College District are getting some assistance during this Thanksgiving week.

 "It's been really, really tough.
-My dad's the only one that provides for the whole family and it's hard to be supporting all of us," said Alejandra Gomez.
+My dad is the only one that provides for the whole family, and it's hard to be supporting all of us," said Alejandra Gomez.

-On top of distance learning and paying loans, these students waiting for boxes of groceries have become food insecure.
+On top of distance learning and paying loans, the students waiting for boxes of groceries have become food insecure.

 The LACCD stepped in.
 And Harbor College in Wilmington gave away food and gift cards.